Donna Zajonc of The Power of TED to be Featured on Close Up Radio

 Books like I’m OK, You’re OK sparked a human development revolution in the 1960s, inspiring professionals like Dr. Karpman and David Emerald and Donna Zajonc.
 Their shared vision promotes a purposeful and conscious way of living, a stark contrast to the Dreaded Drama Triangle.

-Close Up Radio will feature Coach Donna Zajonc in interviews on Mondays at 1:00pm, this October.
-Jim Masters will host on the 7th and then Doug Llewelyn on the 14th.
+Close Up Radio will feature Coach Donna Zajonc in a two-part interview with Jim Masters on Monday October 14th at 1pm Eastern and with Doug Llewelyn on Wednesday October 23rd at 1pm Eastern

 Listen to the shows on BlogTalkRadio